limaple/hello-world/README.md

 # hello-world
-Repo testcase for learning GitHub.
+Repo TestCase for Learning GitHub.

 this is some description of this test case.